ServiceNow/N-BEATS/README.md

 ### Training and Evaluation

 We use ensemble of 180 models, where models can be trained in parallel.
-If your infrastructure supports clustering then we recommend to run the instructions below on a shared storage, so that each docker container would share same code base, data source and experiments directory.
+If you have multiple GPUs then we recommend to run the instructions below on a shared storage, so that each docker container (1 per GPU) would share same code base, data source and experiments directory.
 Also, make sure all the commands run where nvidia-docker 2 is available.

+Note: the training time of one model is about 50-60 minutes on NVidia Tesla v100 16GB GPU with ~50% load.

 1. Create a directory and clone the project to `source` subdirectory.
     ```bash